Modern Slavery Statement

 Training

-To ensure a high level of understanding of the risks of slavery and human trafficking in our supply chains and our business, we provide training to relevant staff via our online training platform and monitor completion levels across the business on a monthly basis.
+To ensure a high level of understanding of the risks of slavery and human trafficking in our supply chains and our business, we provide training to relevant colleagues via our online training platform and monitor completion levels across the business on a monthly basis.

 Board Approval

-This statement was approved by the Board of Directors on 1 August 2024.
+This statement was approved by the Board of Directors on 28 July 2025.

 Melanie Smith